Definability patterns and their symmetries

-More precisely, let $\mathcal{C}\td_T$ be the full subcategory of of $\mathcal{C}_T$ consisting of those $T'$ that are totally definable at $\g$, is nonempty.
+More precisely, let $\mathcal{C}\td_T$ be the full subcategory of of $\mathcal{C}_T$ consisting of those $T'$ that have definable patterns at $\g$.
 Then $ \mathcal{C}\td_T$ has an object $T\td$ that maps into any other; and $T\td$ is unique up to bi-interpretation.
 The bi-interpretation is unique up to composition with a self-interpretation of $T\td$ over $T$.
 The self-interpretations of $T\td$ over $T$ form a group, isomorphic to $\Aut(\co(T))$.

 Any model of $T^{\pm}$ expands to a model of $T\td$.

 \prf We may assume $\gamma$ includes all qf formulas on $P$ alone, and is closed under Boolean combinations.
 The language $\widetilde{L}$ consists of the language of $T$, along with new relations $Q_{\phi;a} \subset P$ for each $a \in J:=\co_{\g}(T)$ and $\phi \in \gamma$.
 The theory $T\td$ is read tautologically off the pattern types, so that if $J \models \R_{\phi_1,\ldots,\phi_n; \alpha}(a_1,\ldots,a_n)$ then $T\td$ includes